welldan97/protocolist/README.md

 Protocolist
 ===========

-Simple and flexible Activity feeds solution for Rails applications.
+Simple activity feeds solution for Rails applications.
+Gives a flexible way to build activity feeds infrastructure over it.

 Installation
 ------------